 (e) may require the Authority to make a draft report publicly available or available to specified persons or bodies.

-[Section 32 amended by No. 16 of 2009 s.
+[Section 32 amended: No. 16 of 2009 s.
 55.]

 33. Amendment or withdrawal of reference

 The Minister may, by written notice given to the Authority, amend or withdraw a reference at any time before the Minister has received from the Authority a report under section 36(1) in respect of the reference.